go-acoustic/SampleCode_Tealeaf_iOS_WebExample/README.md

 Above pod command (install or update) should complete with no errors.
 If you do see errors run the same command with `--verbose` option and share the error log with us.

-Open `CXA.xcworkspace` file and not the `CXA.xcodeproj` file.
-Once you open the workspace file, please use target CXA to build the sample app and run it.
-There are multiple targets in the project however the only one that serves for this example is the CXA target.
+Open `WebExample.xcworkspace` file and not the `WebExample.xcodeproj` file.
+Once you open the workspace file, please use target WebExample to build the sample app and run it.
+There are multiple targets in the project however the only one that serves for this example is the WebExample target.

 ## Troubleshooting